Vision2020 Wealth Management Corp.

 What to Watch Out For

 As noted earlier, your Vision2020 IAR may also be a broker-dealer representative who receives commissions on transactions.
 This means he or she may have more conflicts of interest than an advisor who only provides investment advice and management.
-That said, as an SEC-registered investment advisor, Vision2020 is legally obligated to work in clients’ best interests.
+That said, as an SEC-registered investment advisor, Vision2020 is legally obligated to work in clients’ best interests as a fiduciary.
 (As brokers, they must only make suitable recommendations.)

 Additionally, the firm does not offer financial planning.
 If you are seeking guidance on financial matters that do not involve investing per se (such as estate planning) or want a one-time financial plan, use SmartAsset’s financial advisor tool to find someone who better fits your needs.